spiker00t/ctf-writeups/2024/404ctf/la_seine/README.md

 # 404CTF 2024 - Write-Up for the challenge *La Seine* (Crypto)

 **TL;DR:** Custom signature algorithm, based on 2x2-matrix operations.
-Sum of two squares theorem.
+Decomposition of integers in sum of two squares.

 ![challenge](./img/chall.png)